 - You can't move out from your home, if you do, your loan becomes due - If you are in a health risk then reverse mortgage could be a risky product for you.

 - Accumulating interest - Although there are no monthly payments, the loan amount you will pay back increases due to interest.
 Thankfully the money you owe will not exceed the value of your home.

 - Limited cash - If you have a lot of home equity, know that the amount of money you can borrow is limited.
 The current loan limit set by HECM is $679,650.

-- You must keep the home well-maintained, as well as pay the taxes and insurance to avoid foreclosure - You need to keep the home well-maintained to keep its value come time to payy of the loan.
+- You must keep the home well-maintained, as well as pay the taxes and insurance to avoid foreclosure - You need to keep the home well-maintained to keep its value come time to pay off the loan.
 And it's your job as the borrower to keep it maintained.
 Which means expenses for you.
-You also need to pay insurance and tax.
+You also need to pay for insurance and tax.
 If you fail to pay, it may cause your loan to become due and payable.